VimukthiRandika1997/Data-Engineering/MLOps/Cloud/GCP/IaC_automation/README.md

 2. Create a GCP service account

-    - This creates a service account to be used during CI/CD pipeline (Github Action): `terraform-sa-key.json`
+    1. Update the `.env` file
+    2. Run the below commandss

     ```bash
     cd scripts/
+    cp .env.sample .env
+    # remove existing ENV variables
+    sed -i '/^project_id=/d' .env
+    # Append new value for ENV variables
+    echo "project_id=<your_project_id>" >> .env

+    # Create a service-account for automation
     bash create_gcp_service_account.sh
     ```

+    - This creates a service account to be used during CI/CD pipeline (Github Action): `scripts/terraform-sa-key.json`

-3. Create the basic projcet structure and add it to the Github repository
+3. Create the basic projcet structure like `Iac_automation` or copy the files to your github repository

-    - Create a github repository and add the project structure
+    1. Create a github repository and add or copy the project structure
-    - Update the `.env` file
+    2. Update the `project_id`in both `environments/dev/boostrap/terraform.tfvars` and `environments/dev/terraform.tfvars`

-    ```bash
-    cd scripts/
-    bash create_project_structure.sh
-    ```

-4. Set the `ENV` variables in `Github` to trigger the workflow:
+4. Set the `ENV` variables in Github to trigger the workflow:
-    - `TF_ENVIRONMENT`: set environment name to be used: `dev` or `prod` ( currently we only have the dev )
+    - This can be found in `https://github.com/<your_github_username>/<your_repo_name>/settings/secrets/actions`
         - `TF_VAR_GCP_CREDENTIALS`: GCP service account JSON key
+        - `STATE_BUCKET`: GCS bucket name for remote-backend of terraform, this is the `bucket_name` you have set in `environments/dev/boostrap/terraform.tfvars`
         - `GITHUB_TOKEN`: Your Github account's access token

+5. Manually trigger the **boostrap-workflow** to create the GCS bucket for the remote backend
+    - This has to be created manually as terraform itself can not hanlde this during the automation
+    - To trigger this, go to the Github and trigger Github Actions tab button

-5. Trigger the workflow
+6. Trigger the automated workflow by performing following actions

     1. Make some changes in the repository:
         - add, change or remove cloud resources from terraform files